 It’s the Festive Season and thoughts turn to fizz.
-Supermarket shelves are filled with bottles of sparkling wine from Europe and the New World.
+Supermarkets fill their shelves with bottles of sparkling wine from Europe and the New World.
 Let us not be wine snobs, dear reader!
 There are a great many very good Cavas and Proseccos out there, and even some ‘sparkling wine of mixed origin’, to tempt both the novice quaffer and the enthusiastic connoisseur.
 But then there is Champagne and Monsigny Brut Champagne from Aldi!

 Not all fizz on offer is Champagne.
 This world-renowned wine comes from a specified region in France, and nowhere else.
 There are ‘Champagne Method’ wines from other parts of France and indeed other countries, but they are not genuine Champagnes.